mwermelinger/kattis-guide/input.md

 use `stdin.readline()` instead of `input()` and `stdout.write()` instead of `print()`.

-The `readline()` function returns the empty string on end of input.
+The `readline()` function returns the empty string on the end of input.

 The `write()` function takes a string to be written as-is.
-You must write all space separators and newlines yourself, and convert data to strings using the function `str()`.
+You must write all spaces and newlines yourself, and convert data to strings using the function `str()`.

 Here's the last example again: